This review is not sponsored or influenced by Tai Lopez or his team. I hope to keep it that way.

 Who is Tai Lopez?

-He had six mentors that helped him when he grew up.
+Growing up, he found six mentors that helped him.
 One was Joel Salatin, a successful, wealthy farmer, known for his involvement in the documentary, Food Inc., and the book, Folks, This Ain’t Normal.
 Tai chose to work as an apprentice farmhand for Joel for a couple years.

 He also spent a couple years living with the Amish, a group of traditional Christians living in the U.S. who live simple lives and avoid modern technology.
 This was a pivotal time for him because it taught him about happiness and simple living.
 He often claims the Amish have much lower suicide rates despite living such simple lives.

 When he was a young adult, he found himself broke and sleeping on a coach.
 He went through the Yellow Pages (a thick book directory that gives you all the phone numbers of everyone in an area) and saw a huge insurance ad.
 He figured someone who can afford to run such a large ad must be rich, so he went in-person to the company’s founder and asked to work for free.
 This man replied, “I have been waiting 40 years for a man like you.”

 Tai went on to post record-breaking sales numbers for the company by being one of the first to leverage Google AdWords.
 Back then, it was really cheap to get in front of thousands of people online.